 Each December, the quiet little town of McAdenville, which lies along the South Fork River in Gaston County, comes alive in spectacular fashion for the holidays.
 Almost overnight, the town transforms into "Christmas Town, USA."

-In addition to the lighting of trees, more than 150 homes and yards are decorated.
-Spot and flood lights are also used in varying colors throughout the town to accent the scenes and to give special effects to the trees and surrounding scenery.
+In addition to hundreds of trees covered in lights, more than 160 homes and yards are decorated and spot and floodlights are used in varying colors throughout the town to give special effects to the trees and surrounding scenery.

 There is no charge to view the lights and you can tour the town on foot or by car.